weiserlab/ambuj/index.md

 ### Interests
 We are interested in wireless embedded systems.
-We like to engineer systems at the intersection of electronics, communication and computer science.
-We are involved in three directions;  [ExaHal], [STICORS] and [Beyond RF].
+We like to engineer systems, often at the intersection of electronics, communication and computer science.
+We are involved in two major directions;  [ExaHal] and [STICORS], supported by [Beyond RF].

 We work alongside an incredible group of talented students.
 We thrive in a diverse, inclusive environment that cherishes diversity of perspectives and ensures equal opportunity.